Scheduled MonumentsEnglandEasby castle motte

 What is Easby castle motte?

-Easby Castle motte is a Norman fortification located near Richmond in North Yorkshire, England, dating to the early 12th century.
+Easby Castle motte is a Norman earthwork located near Richmond in North Yorkshire, dating to the late eleventh or early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008208.

 Who is responsible for protecting Easby castle motte?